umutaev/IKEA-webbskrapa/README.md

 # IKEA WEBBSKRAPA
-This project was inspired by IKEA article system, and the lack of keyed catalogs.
-So, I decided to create not only the catalog, but something, that can keep it updated.
+This project was inspired by the IKEA article system and the lack of keyed catalogs.
+So, I decided to create not only the catalog but something, that can keep it updated.

 ## Requirements
 I haven't made a requirements.txt yet, so, to run my code you need: